oliver-veal/robotics-coursework/docs/source/index.rst

 *Video 4: Example of Kd set too high*

 The table below summarises the process and outputs seen.
-For further insight, please view the embedded simulation video that demonstrates each output.
+For further insight, please view the *"Detailed Step-by-step Code Explanation Video"*.

 Due to computing limits, the identical PID values will be processed for each joint controller initially during the test methods.
 Following this, hyper-parameter tuning can then be considered to optimise the result for each joint controller if required.